Desbeers/Chord-Provider/README.md

 ## viosionOS

-- It breaks with every upade.
+- It breaks with every update.
-- It is the future.
+- It is the future; however, not yet.

 ### Limitations